Healthy Homes Assessment Clouston Park

 building insulation inspection

-A warm dry home is an ideal house
+A comfortable, dry house is a healthy house

 Insulation Clouston Park

-Insulation requirements to be in compliance with the R-values of your area.
+Insulation needs to be in compliance with the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about this Healthy Homes insulation quality.
+See the full details of the Healthy Homes insulation quality.

 Clouston Park Moisture Ingress & Drainage

-Check out the complete details of this Healthy Homes moisture ingress and drainage quality.
+Find out all the details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection